KSP-RO/ProceduralParts/README.md

 For real fuels, there's an SRB which can be switched between low altitude and high altitude versions, plus a tank which can be switched between the various RF tank types.

-The old system with multiple parts is preserved as a deprecated option (hidden in the VAB).
+The old real fuels system with multiple parts for different tank types is preserved as a deprecated option (hidden in the VAB).
 If you don't have any old tanks on ships or craft you can delete the PartsDeprecated from the root of the install.

 ## Integration with other mods
 Thanks to OtherBarry, there are now tanks for RealFuels, Kethane, Extraplanetary Launchpads, and TAC.